nevinkopp/santabot/README.md

-# SantaBot
+# SantaBot (WIP)
 SantaBot is an automated guided vehicle (AGV) that delivers presents during the holiday season!
-WIP

 # Installation
 To install the santabot package, simply clone it to your ROS 2 workspace (such as "/home/$USER/ros2_ws/src").
 Then run "colcon build --packages-select santabot" from within the root of your workspace.
 Now open a new terminal, source your ROS 2 installation (such as "source /opt/ros/jazzy/setup.bash") and run "source install/local_setup.bash" from inside the ros2_ws directory.
 Now you should be able to run executables from within the santabot package.